beginning of content

 Medicare in Australia

-To find out if you are eligible, go to the Services Australia website.
+To find out if you are eligible, visit the Services Australia website.

 Why should I know my healthcare rights?

 You can use your rights to ask questions.
-This can help you to understand what is happening.
-It can help you get the care that suits you best.
+This helps you understand your care and make informed decisions.

-Australia is a nation of different people.
-There are many cultures and ways of life.
-Healthcare rights make sure everyone is given respect and dignity in the healthcare system.
+Australia is a diverse country with many cultures and ways of life.
+Healthcare rights help make sure everyone is treated with respect and dignity.

 How do I make a healthcare complaint?

-If you feel your rights have been denied, you can make a complaint.
-If you think you did not get the best care, you can make a complaint.
+If you feel your rights have been denied or you did not get the best care, you can make a complaint.

 It is a good idea to speak to the health professional first.
-You can speak to them yourself.
-You can choose to have someone speak on your behalf.
+You can do this yourself or ask someone to speak on your behalf.
 This can be a family member, carer or guardian.

 You can also choose to speak to another health professional at the same healthcare setting.

-If you are not satisfied with what happens, you can make a formal complaint.
+If you are not satisfied with the outcome, you can make a formal complaint.
 Below are places to go to make a health complaint in your state or territory:

 You can make complaints about aged care services to the Aged Care Complaints Commissioner.
-The phone number is 1800 951 822.
+Call 1800 951 822.

-If you are concerned about the behaviour of a health practitioner, you should contact the Australian Health Practitioner Regulation Agency (AHPRA).
-You may feel the health practitioner is behaving in a way that is a risk to you.
-You may feel there is a risk to other patients or to members of the public.
+If you are concerned about the behaviour of a health practitioner, contact the Australian Health Practitioner Regulation Agency (AHPRA).
+You may feel the health practitioner is putting you, other patients or the public at risk.

 Watch this video on tips for making a healthcare complaint from the Australian Commission on Safety and Quality in Health Care.